Top Pollution Official Downplays PM2.5 Health Risks, Say Netizens Stirring ‘Drama’

 As of today, independent and government air monitoring services indicated that PM2.5 levels still reached “unhealthy” levels at multiple locations across Bangkok Wednesday.

 The City Hall ordered 437 schools under its management to close down today.
-The administration also asked its officials to come to work later than usual, in a bid to reduce the number of cars on road and dust levels during the rush hour.
+The administration also asked its officials to come to work later than usual, in a bid to reduce the number of cars on the road and dust levels during the rush hour.